 Dermal fillers are used to increase the volume in areas of the face that have either lost volume with facial ageing or never had the volume to begin with.
 Dermal fillers are an excellent treatment to restore volume and plumpness to lips, chin, cheeks, jawline, around the eyes, brow, temporal and even the nose.
 In some cases, fillers can be used to improve the appearance of scars, especially acne scars.

-At the Medispa Institute, all our dermal filler treatments are personally performed by Dr Turner, our Specialist Plastic Surgeon.
+At the Medispa Institute, all our dermal filler treatments are personally performed by Dr Zanetti, our Cosmetic Physician.

 How Do Dermal Fillers Work?